agemooij/rhinos/README.md

 }
 ```

-You can also load or run existing libraries and then use them:
+You can also load or run existing libraries and then use them.
+The below snippet shows that in action and it also shows how easy it is to convert the AST to native Scala objects.

 ```scala
     "load 3rd party JS lib from a file and make it available to eval()" in {